 Having suffered from a thyroid condition myself, I’m aware of how big of an issue thyroid disease is.
 If you have been newly diagnosed with low thyroid, hypothyroidism, or even an autoimmune disease that attacks and suppresses your thyroid such as Hashimoto’s Disease, then I designed this kit for you.

 The Hashimoto’s Support Plus Kit includes The Myers Way® Multivitamin to include optimal amounts of selenium, zinc, and iodine to support optimal thyroid health.
 I formulated this potent multivitamin with thyroid health in mind.

 The kit also includes Adrenal Support to promote a more balanced physical and emotional stress response, while encouraging healthy energy levels.
 This physician-formulated supplement contains key nutrients in their most bioavailable forms to support the adrenal glands.

 Genetics plays only a small role in hypothyroidism.
-While you cannot do anything about genetics, you can support your thyroid health with optimal amounts of nutrients, recognizing the early warning signs, and getting to the root cause.
+While you cannot do anything about genetics, you can support your thyroid health with optimal amounts of nutrients, recognize the early warning signs, and get to the root cause.
 As a former thyroid patient, I know that you can reverse your hypothyroidism with the tools I’ve given you.